ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 ht.isna()
 ```

-The reverse - to see which values are not considered missing - is returned
+The reverse---to see which values are not considered missing---is returned
 with `notna`:

 ```{code-cell}